 Making recommendations to Council about any proposals for:

-- New Awards or changes to existing Awards and Prizes;
+- New Awards or changes to existing Awards;

 - Election to Honorary Fellowship of the Society;

-- About any nominations for Awards and Prizes that are awarded by other bodies.
+- About any nominations for Awards that are awarded by other bodies.

 The Committee shall be chaired by the President.
 The membership will comprise a small group of representatives from across the meteorological community and the Society membership who can provide support to the Committee in identifying suitable prize-winners from those nominated.
 Expressions of interest will be sought for one third of the positions available in each year.
 Awards committee members (other than the President) usually serve a 3-year term.
 The Committee will complete a skills and expertise analysis every year ahead of seeking expressions of interest to serve on the committee.
-In the event of more expressions of interest than are required, a subcommittee including the Chair, the Chief Exec, and one member of the Nominations Committee will consider the fit of the applicants to the expertise and experience gaps.
-In the event of two or more equally qualified volunteers, that same subcommittee will consider the benefit of diversity of thought and perspective when selecting a committee member.
+In the event of more expressions of interest than are required, fit to the expertise and experience gaps will be considered.
+In the event of two or more equally qualified volunteers, the Committee will consider the benefit of diversity of thought and perspective when selecting a Committee member.

-New committee members will be supported via an induction that includes training on equality, diversity and inclusion in the context of awards and prizes.
+New committee members will be supported via an induction that includes training on equality, diversity and inclusion in the context of awards.

 Schedule of Meetings: